Model Capabilities

 Additional High-Impact Recommendations

 • Prefer ephemeral tokens for client-side security.
-See Authentication for details.

 • Enable server_vad for automatic, natural barge-in.